RedHat-Middleware-Workshops/cloud-native-workshop-v2m3-guides/advanced-service-mesh-dev.md

 `Rate Limit` with `Coolstore microservices`(i.e Catalog, Inventory) that you developed and deployed to OpenShift cluster in `Module 1` or/and `Module 2`.

-If you haven't deployment in Module 1 or Module2, you can deploy the cloud-native applications easily via executing the following shell script in CodeReady Workspace Terminal:
+If you haven't deployment in Module 1 or Module2, you can deploy the cloud-native applications easily via executing the following shell script in CodeReady Workspaces Terminal:

 `chmod +x /projects/cloud-native-workshop-v2m3-labs/istio/scripts/*.sh`